 - ½ tsp vanilla extract

-- let it cool a little and place it in the fridge for about 2 hours.
-It is important it is cool before you roll it.
+- let it cool and place it in the fridge for about 2 hours.
+It is important to cool it before rolling it into balls.

 - remove from fridge, line your hands with butter and start rolling the chocolate into balls.
 You might need to add more butter to your hands in between a few rolls.